sapio-lang/sapio/plugin-example/README.md

 # Sapio WASM examples

-This workspace contains **19 executable guests and two interface libraries**.
+This workspace contains **20 executable guests and three shared libraries**.
 The examples are maintained demonstrations of contract construction.
 They do not include a production wallet, a deployed federation, or audited financial protocols.